tjameson1061/lara-example/README.md

 ![Alt Text](https://media.giphy.com/media/pxwlYSM8PfY5y/giphy.gif)

 My name is Oliver, I am a senior web developer with nine years experience.
-I have created this Github Account to demonstrate my skills of using various intermediate and advanced concepts of the Laravel framework.
+I have created this Github Account to demonstrate my skills of using

-My Setup:
+various intermediate and advanced concepts of the Laravel framework.

+Tech Stacks:
 PHP 7.4.2, Laravel version 7.4.0, Composer, MySQL, Ubuntu, Apache

 <u><b>And now let's see the examples:</b></u>